caltechlibrary/eprints2bags/README.md

 The EPrints records to be written will be limited to the list of numerical EPrints identifiers found in the file given by the option `-i` (or `/i` on Windows).
 If no `-i` option is given, `eprints2bags` will download all the contents available at the given EPrints server.
 The value of `-i` can also be one or more integers separated by commas (e.g., `-i 54602,54604`), or a range of numbers separated by a dash (e.g., `-i 1-100`, which is interpreted as the list of numbers 1, 2, ..., 100 inclusive), or some combination thereof.

-By default, if a record requested or implied by the arguments to `-i` is missing from the EPrints server, this **is considered an error** and stops execution of the program.
+By default, if an error occurs when requesting a record from the EPrints server, it **stops execution of `eprints2bags`**.
+Common causes of errors include missing records implied by the arguments to `-i`, authentication errors, and missing files associated with a given record.
 If the option `-m` (or `/m` on Windows) is given, missing records will be ignored instead.
 Option `-m` is particularly useful when giving a range of numbers with the `-i` option, as it is common for EPrints records to be updated or deleted and gaps to be left in the numbering.
+(Running without `-i` will skip over gaps and errors won't result for missing records, but errors may still result from permissions errors or other causes.)

 `eprints2bags` writes its output in subdirectories under the directory given by the command-line option `-o` (or `/o` on Windows).
 If the directory does not exist, this program will create it.
 If no `-o` is given, the current directory where `eprints2bags` is running is used.
 Whatever the destination is, `eprints2bags` will create subdirectories in the destination, with each subdirectory named according to the EPrints record number (e.g., `/path/to/output/430`, `/path/to/output/431`, `/path/to/output/432`, ...).
 If the `-b` option (`/b` on Windows) is given, the subdirectory names are changed to have the form _BASENAME-NUMBER_ where _BASENAME_ is the text string provided with the `-b` option and the _NUMBER_ is the EPrints number for a given entry (meaning, `/path/to/output/BASENAME-430`, `/path/to/output/BASENAME-431`, `/path/to/output/BASENAME-432`, ...).